eloisetaylor5693/star-wars-card-game/README.md

 https://www.figma.com/file/iscOPEeJBZsdG9qUGOaLxf/Connectr-Tech-Test?node-id=0%3A1

+This design is a starting point, please add to it to account for accessibility and the requirements of the app where you see fit.

 ## Criteria for Assessment 📝

 - Coding style, i.e. your approach not whether you use semicolons or not ;)